Chapter 9: Thunderstorm

-It went on, the rain and the wind, for half an hour, until with a sigh of submission, it was spent.
-Its force and fury was replaced by the soothing brush of a warm drizzle.
+It went on, the rain and the wind, for half an hour, until with a sigh of submission Its force and fury was spent, replaced by the soothing brush of a warm drizzle.

 The summer wet season had arrived, heralded with a statement of nature’s power, a big bruising African thunderstorm.